Skip to content

 As mentioned above, the various contents of your RESP are treated differently when it comes to withdrawal.
 Let’s have a look at those differences.

-When your child enrols in postsecondary school, your contributions can be withdrawn through a Post-Secondary Education Contribution Payment (PSE).
-These contributions are returned to you tax-free and you can choose whether you want the funds to be released to you, or your child.
+When your child enrolls in postsecondary school, your contributions can be withdrawn through a Post-Secondary Education Contribution Payment (PSE).
+These contributions will be withdrawn tax-free and you can choose whether you want the RESP funds to be released to you, or your child.

-Once a student is enrolled in an eligible post-secondary institution, grants + investment gains can be withdrawn through an Educational Assistance Payment (EAP).
-This income is tax as income for your student, so it is important to be smart in how you withdraw funds from your RESP to maximize tax savings.
+Once a student is enrolled in an eligible post-secondary institution, grants + investment gains can be withdrawn through an Education Assistance Payment (EAP).
+This withdrawal will be considered taxable income for your student, so it is important to be smart in how you withdraw funds from your RESP to maximize tax savings.

 Discover strategies to withdraw smartly

 As explained above, RESP income is taxable.
-You’d be happy to know, however, that most students enjoy tax-free withdrawals when they withdraw strategically.
-So, unless you are one of the few people who enjoys paying tax, check out our page dedicated to strategic withdrawal.
+You’ll be happy to know, however, that most students enjoy tax-free withdrawals when they withdraw strategically.
+So, unless you are one of the few people who enjoys paying taxes, check out our page dedicated to strategic withdrawals, to ensure you keep as much of your money as possible.

 Learn how to request a withdrawal

-Once enrolled in an eligible postsecondary school, the best way to request a withdrawal is online.
+Once enrolled in an eligible educational institution, the best way to request a withdrawal is online.
 It’s fast and easy and you can receive your payment in as little as 48 hours!
-Instructions on how to do that, as well as avenues for other types of withdrawals can be found below.
+Instructions on how to do that, as well as avenues for other types of RESP withdrawals, can be found below.

 Educational Withdrawals